This post contains affiliate links.

-We have a great group of friends if for no other reason, they love to get into the theme of a party!
-Our best friends all showed up to the party decked out in Star Wars themed shirts they’d bought just for the occasion!
+We have a great group of friends if for no other reason, they love to get into the theme of a party, so it was a must that we offer Star Wars costumes for the party!
+Our best friends all showed up to the party decked out in Star Wars themed shirts they'd bought just for the occasion.

 The Jedi robes are ridiculously easy.
 Just a large rectangle of craft felt, with a slit cut up the front for the lapels on the front.
 Another piece for the belt and you're done!

 I made all of mine 36×72, because it was the easiest, and then we had scissors on hand to cut them to the right length for the kids who wanted to wear them.

 If I was a) Better with a sewing machine or B) Had access to a serger, I probably would have just made these out of plain broadcloth.
 The felt was a little warm in the sun, so they didn't go over as well as I'd hoped.
 But I got the felt on crazy good sale, so it wasn't a big deal!